genomicsclass/leanpub/manuscript/inference_for_highthroughput.md

 biocLite("genefilter")
 ```

-Note that we get practically the same answer and much faster performance.
+Notice that we get practically the same answer and much faster performance.